HristovB/Speech_Recognition_Macedonian/README.md

 # Speech Recognition for Macedonian

-Speech recognition model based on Reccurent Neural Networks (RNN) with Attention for recognizing Macedonian spoken language.
+Speech recognition model based on Recurrent Neural Networks (RNN) with Attention for recognizing Macedonian spoken language.